thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-1.md

 Now you've set up the Contenta CMS API and the Nuxt frontend app.
 In the next post we'll walk through wiring up queries from the Nuxt app to the API site via [axios](https://github.com/axios/axios).
 That is where the fun really begins! 🧜‍♂️

+Read on in [Part 2](https://thinktandem.io/blog/2019/02/01/lando-contenta-cms-nuxt-pt-2/) making API requests from the `mynuxt` frontend to the `myapi` app.

 Looking for more help getting your Lando setup?
 Subscribe to our [YouTube channel](https://www.youtube.com/channel/UCl_QBNuGJNoo7yH-n18K7Kg) for